 IV.
-SOLUTION IMPLEMENTATIONS: BUILDING BLOCKS FOR APPLYING AND AGGREGATING CONCRETE SOLUTIONS FROM PATTERNS
+SOLUTION IMPLEMENTATIONS: BUILDING BLOCKS FOR APPLYING AND AGGREGATING CONCRETE SOLUTIONS OF PATTERNS

-In the section above, we summarized the state of the art and identify that (i) concrete solutions are not connected to patterns and that (ii) there are no approaches dealing with the aggregation of concrete solutions if multiple patterns have to be applied together.
-Even though there are approaches to derive patterns from concrete solution knowledge iteratively [5][6], concrete solutions are not stored altogether with the actual patterns nor are they linked to them.
+In the above section, we summarized the state of the art and identified that (i) concrete solutions are not connected to patterns and that (ii) there are no approaches supporting the aggregation of concrete solutions if multiple patterns have to be applied together.
+Even though there are approaches to derive patterns from concrete solution knowledge iteratively [21][22], concrete solutions are not stored altogether with the actual patterns nor are they linked to them.
 Concrete solutions, thus, cannot be retrieved from patterns without the need to work them out manually over and over again for the same kind of use cases.
 Therefore, we propose an approach that (i) defines concrete, implemented solution knowledge as reusable building blocks, (ii) that links these concrete solutions to patterns, and (iii) enables the composition of concrete solutions.